Water into Wine

 Wow!
 Listen to this headline!
 "Wedding Guest Turns Water Into Wine."

 Hmmm...That sounds interesting.
 Let's read the rest of the story!

 On Tuesday, a woman named Mary was in Cana to attend a wedding.
 A large number of guests, including her son, a man named Jesus, also attended the wedding.
 Guests at the wedding were reportedly having a good time until the host ran out of wine.
 At that point, it seemed that the happy celebration might turn into a disaster.

-Some of the wedding guests thought that perhaps Jesus might have a solution to the problem, so they reported to him that they were out of wine.
-When told about the problem, Jesus at first seemed unwilling to do anything, but after some encouragement from his mother, he finally agreed to help.
+Some of the wedding guests thought that perhaps Jesus might have a solution to the problem, so they reported to Him that they were out of wine.
+When told about the problem, Jesus at first seemed unwilling to do anything, but after some encouragement from His mother, He finally agreed to help.

-Wedding guests were amazed at the turn of events and said that the wine was the best that they had ever tasted.
+Wedding guests were amazed at the turn of events and said that the wine was the best they had ever tasted.

-As a result of this miraculous event, many people are following Jesus everywhere he goes, and many believe that he might even be the long-awaited Messiah.
+As a result of this miraculous event, many people are following Jesus everywhere He goes, and many believe that He might even be the long-awaited Messiah.

 Dear Jesus, worker of miracles, work a miracle in us today.
 Amen.